Discovery Bay Slip and Fall Lawyer

 A thorough investigation of a slip and fall incident is needed to identify all possible people and corporations who may have legal liability for the injury, but they will typically include:

-Only by thoroughly investigating a slip and fall accident can it be understood exactly how the incident occurred, who may be legally liable for it, and what if any insurance coverages may be available to compensate the injured person.What are the Causes of Slip and Fall Accidents?
+Only by thoroughly investigating a slip and fall accident can it be understood exactly how the incident occurred, who may be legally liable for it, and what insurance coverages may be available to compensate the injured person.What are the Causes of Slip and Fall Accidents?

 Sometimes a slip and fall accident can happen for no apparent reason -- the unfortunate person simply stumbled and fell with no obvious hazard or impediment having caused the incident.
-But very often these slip and fall accidents do have obvious causes, such as:
+But very often, these slip and fall accidents do have obvious causes, such as:

 - Accumulated water or other slippery substances in a place on the ground where they should not be.

 - Lack of rubber floor mats, textured paving materials, or other aids for safe walking in regularly wet areas.

 - Irregular, uneven, or damaged flooring materials inside buildings.